 The aim of the History Department at Abbs Cross Academy is to develop the student’s real interest in the past to help them understand the present.
 In this sense we support the Humanities faculty in its aim of teaching students about humans’ interaction with the historical, the geographical, cultural, spiritual and moral dimensions of the world we live in.

 History can empower students, open up academic opportunities and skills important to the modern working world.
 It will help young people understand the society in which they live, help develop a common identity and appreciation of modern British values: democracy, rule of law, liberty and tolerance.

 In order for students to study history we appreciate they must be equipped with both literacy and critical thinking skills.
 We therefore aim to support the school’s whole school literacy plan and help students become academic writers.

 At Key Stage 3, pupils develop an understanding of causation, significance, interpretations and source analysis skills in order to prepare for Key Stage 4.
 They engage with history through a study of British and international history, organised chronologically.
 Students are regularly assessed and monitored so that we can celebrate achievement and adapt teaching and learning.
 At Key Stage 4, we follow the Edexcel exam syllabus.
-We have run very popular and successful visits to the World War One Battlefields at Ypres Salient in Belgium and also to Whitechapel, the site of the “Jack the Ripper” murders of 1888.
-We look forward to offering these trips again to students.
+We have organised very popular and successful visits to the World War One Battlefields at Ypres Salient in Belgium and will be making future visits to "The Old Operating Theatre" in London.

-This is that you approach every History lesson and homework as a positive learning opportunity and work to your best ability.
-We often carry out historical research by investigating the significance and important of events, which will require you to have an open mind and a wider curiosity of the past.
+We encourage students to approach every History lesson and homework as a positive learning opportunity and to work to the best of their ability.
+We often carry out historical research by investigating the significance and important of events, which will require they have an open mind and a wider curiosity of the past.

 At times in History, we deal with very emotive topics – such as slavery and the Holocaust that must be discussed with high levels of maturity, sensitivity and understanding.